Caleb Stegall: Politics

 Stegall has been identified as an advocate for traditionalist conservatism and a "prairie populist."
 In 2004, he was profiled on the front page of The New York Times as one of a young generation of conservatives questioning Republican Party orthodoxy.
 On January 12, 2009, Stegall began his first term as Jefferson County District Attorney.
 He has been characterized by the blog Firedoglake as a "rising religious-right political star," has been suggested as a possible candidate for US Senate in 2010 by Rod Dreher, and has been described as representing a new path for the Republican Party in the post-Bush years.

 In 2022, Stegall left his adjunct position at the University of Kansas School of Law, citing handling of a controversy over a conservative campus speaker.

 Religion

 Stegall is a ruling elder in the Evangelical Presbyterian Church.
 He has been described as a "lifelong conservative Presbyterian" whose faith and life are "strongly countercultural to mainstream Evangelicalism" although he still identifies himself as an evangelical.
-Stegall and his wife, Ann, homeschool their children.